David-Manniche/TheMarket/readme.txt

     => 045358 - while purchasing subscription plan on applying coupon> button is not proper => 045338 - when any product having multiple options and accessed inventories accessed through catalog then serial no. is displaying in minus
-    => 045361 - error n [payment through paypal credit card => 045365	when product having variants then under promotion it's listing the name without option, so unable to distinguish the item
+    => 045361 - error n [payment through paypal credit card => 045365 - when product having variants then under promotion it's listing the name without option, so unable to distinguish the item
+    => 045390 - Update required in seller inventory report.
 Enhancements:
     => Tax module upgrade
     => Test cases classes enhancements.